 Wells Fargo Platinum Visa card

-Why we like it: This no-frills card offers a generous introductory period of 18 months of zero percent interest.
+Why we like it: This no-frills card offers a generous introductory period of 18 months at 0% APR.
 Balance transfers made within 120 days of opening the account and all purchases will get this introductory rate.
-The fee to make a balance transfer during the first 120 days is either $5 or 3 percent of the total balance — which is on the low side for transfer fees.
+The fee to make a balance transfer during the first 120 days is either $5 or 3% of the total balance — which is on the low side for transfer fees.
 So, for instance, if you transfer $2,000 to this Visa, your one-time fee will be $60, and then you have 18 months to pay it off.
 That’s a fraction of what you’d pay in interest if you continued to carry the balance on most high-interest cards.

 - Get up to $600 protection for your cellphone in case of theft or damage if you pay your bill with this card.